The Calibre Agent

 Pull Request Reviews allow you to see the performance impact of development work before it gets released to your customers.
-Pull Request Reviews is a powerful GitHub integration that works with most popular deployment platforms.
+It’s a powerful GitHub integration that works with most popular deployment platforms.

-To enable Pull Request Reviews, go to Site → Settings → Integrations tab and click Install next to the GitHub logo.
+To enable Pull Request Reviews, go to Site → Settings → Integrations tab and click Add to a repository in the GitHub section.
 You will be redirected to GitHub to enable the integration for your organisation.

-Calibre requires access to commit statuses, deployments, checks and pull requests.
+Calibre requires access to commit statuses, deployments, checks, comments and pull requests.
 We strongly recommend granting access to any selected repositories you’re interested in tracking.

-When the selected branch is successfully deployed, Calibre creates a deployment marker on your charts and takes a new snapshot of your site.
+When your Pull Request is merged and selected branch is successfully deployed, Calibre creates a deployment marker on your charts and takes a new snapshot of your Site.
 That way, you always know how releases affect your performance metrics.

 Calibre will compare each Pull Request to the median of your site metrics since the last deploy.
-Each report highlights critical measurements (Lighthouse Performance Score, Time to Interactive and First Contentful Paint) overall and across Test Profiles to highlight top-level changes.
+Each report highlights critical measurements (Largest Contentful Paint, Cumulative Layout Shift and Total Blocking Time) overall and across Test Profiles to highlight top-level changes.

 You can also analyse each page to see browser previews for specific Test Profiles and most significant changes, including any Budgets that have changed.

 Pull Request Reviews provide a helpful performance overview directly in GitHub, with the ability to drill down into metrics further in the Calibre interface.

 Calibre does not automatically test draft Pull Requests.
 Test Draft Pull Requests by marking them as Ready for Review or using a Pull Request Command.